AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/read.md

 ### Query Document Returns

-Sometimes, your queries return different entities in single response.
+Sometimes, your queries return different entities in a single response.
-It happens frequently when you utilize single-table design.
+It frequently happens when you utilize a single-table design.

 Fluent API allows you to return `Document` objects instead of your entities which you can convert to correct entities in applications code.
-E.g., consider the case, where a single query returns user's personal data and a list of his transactions.
+E.g., consider the case where a single query returns the user's profile data and a list of his transactions.

 ```csharp
 var documents = await query.ToDocumentListAsync();